dawsonalex/image-rest/README.md

 # image-rest
-A REST API and file server for sending images.
+A REST API and file server for storing and viewing images.